• Skip to primary navigation

 Our LEGO ice excavation is always popular.

-Find out why salt melts ice with this easy investigation.
+Find out why salt melts ice with an easy investigation using a large block of ice and sprinkling salt over the top.

 why does salt melt ice

-How about making some frozen dinosaur eggs like Imagination Tree or this wonderful ice castle from School Time Snippets?
+How about making some frozen dinosaur eggs like Imagination Tree or a wonderful ice castle like School Time Snippets?

 More experiments using ice

-Learn about melting polar ice caps with this easy activity.
+Learn about melting polar ice caps with an easy activity using blocks of ice in water.

 Find out why ice feels sticky when you first pull it out of the freezer.